-For those of you who are forming a corporation or limited liability structure, the compliance experts of DOT Operating Authority will assist you throughout the whole process.
+For those of you who are forming a Corporation or Limited liability company, the compliance experts of DOT Operating Authority will assist you throughout the whole process.
 We are here to ensure that you get a strong start.
-This also refers to your entities.
-As for Doing Business As for (DBA) names, we are experienced in creating them at any jurisdiction level.
-Our professionalism and our savvy tools will allow you to be prompt with deadlines for filing and the management of your DBA profile without an issue.
+We can also help you with registering Doing Business As (DBA) name.

-Getting authority to operate, such as MC number, can be a difficult process that allows no room for error and takes time.
+After establishing a business entity you will need to apply for a USDOT number.
+Getting trucking authority, such as USDOT number, can be a difficult process that allows no room for error and takes time.
 At DOT Operating Authority it is our goal to make it easy for you and save your time.
 If you are starting a trucking business, don’t wait to contact us, so we can help you comply with all DOT authority regulations.
-DOT flings are one of the most essential parts of starting your business.
+Do you want to reactivate or deactivate your old USDOT # or do any changes on it (Biennial Update)?
 Our experienced team has an aged and broad knowledge of trucking industry and all the paperwork associated with it.
 We will help you with every step on your way to starting a successful trucking company.

-Ifta Permit registration is not mandatory, unless you qualify.
-By understanding your qualifications, you will avoid having to obtain a fuel permit from each member province or state every time you travel through them.
+Getting IFTA License is not mandatory unless you qualify.
+By understanding your qualifications, you will avoid obtaining a fuel permit from each member province or state every time you travel through them.
 To qualify, you must also have a vehicle that transports people or property for compensation and:

 – has three or more axles